ecrhoads/InfrastructureAsCode-Lab/Readme.md

 If the code was written successfully, this should produce a list of all the resources terraform will create in Azure with values (or computed values) supplied.
 This is a way for us to check what we are deploying and make sure it is right before we actually deploy the resources to Azure.

 9. Let's deploy!
 Type `terraform apply` and press enter.
-When prompted, type 'y' to confirm you want to deploy the resources.
+When prompted, type 'yes' to confirm you want to deploy the resources.

 This will take any files in the folder we have selected and run them through the terraform logic.
 In our case, we told Terraform to use the Azure API to deploy the resources in our custom module into our Tenant and Subscription.
 When the apply is complete, login to the portal to see the created resources.